glisanti/ISR/README.md

 To run the code on one of the pre-computed datasets, start MATLAB and ensure that a working version of SPAMS is in your MATLAB path.
 Then go to the root of our distribution and run:

-* L1_PeopleReid_Demo *
+*L1_PeopleReid_Demo*

-You can change the dataset and tested modality at the top of the * L1_PeopleReid_Demo.m * file.
+You can change the dataset and tested modality at the top of the *L1_PeopleReid_Demo.m* file.

 ## Troubleshooting:

-- If you get an 'invalid MEX' error and you are on a NIX platform like Linux or Mac OS X, please consider starting MATLAB with the 'run_matlab.sh' script found in the SPAMS directory.
+- If you get an *invalid MEX* error and you are on a NIX platform like Linux or Mac OS X, please consider starting MATLAB with the 'run_matlab.sh' script found in the SPAMS directory.

 If you have any problem mail both Giuseppe Lisanti (giuseppe.lisanti@unipv.it) and Iacopo Masi (iacopoma@usc.edu).